openpolis/open_municipio/docs/dev/GUIDELINES.rst

 Generalities
 ============

-This document lists guidelines to be followed by developers contributing to **OpenMunicipio**.
+This document collects guidelines to be followed by developers willing to contribute to **OpenMunicipio**.

-Please adhere to these coding standards when writing code intended to be included within **OpenMunicipio**'s codebase.
+Please be sure to adhere to these coding standards when writing code intended to be included within **OpenMunicipio**\ 's codebase.

 Unless otherwise stated, you MUST follow `PEP 8`_ (aka *Style Guide for Python Code*) and `Django Coding Style`_ guidelines.

 In case of conflicts, assume this order of precedence: